Eppo-exp/cpp-sdk/README.md

 ### EvaluationClient (Advanced Use Cases)

-`EvaluationClient` is the low-level evaluation engine used internally by `EppoClient`.
-It operates directly on a `Configuration` object and requires all logger references:
+`EvaluationClient` is the low-level evaluation engine designed to **separate evaluation logic from state management**.
+Use this approach for more manual control over synchronization.

 ```cpp
 const Configuration& config = ...;  // Must outlive EvaluationClient